| |

 To

-undertake a set of specific tasks utilising
+undertake a set of specific tasks

-the information from the 2002 Reptile CAMP
+utilising the information from the 2002

-workshop to further enhance our knowledge of
+Reptile CAMP workshop to further enhance

 |